Condor-Performance-Modeling/dromajo/README.md

 ## Testing

 This project includes a set of unit tests and custom targets to ensure the reliability and correctness of the Dromajo.
 Tests are defined in the `tests` directory and can be run using CTest.
+Test related targets depend on `RISCV` and `RISCV_LINUX` environment variables `RISCV` and `RISCV_LINUX` environment variables are not set by default so it must be set manually before running below targets.

 ### Test Targets